 And then if you've got mine, which were unusually large, you hate them.
-Well, I guess I can only speak from personal experience.
+Although, I guess I can only speak from personal experience.
 At their largest, I was spending $130+ per bra at a specialty store an hour and a half away from where I lived.
 I was wearing 2-3 sports bras when participating in any sort of physical activity.
 I owned one singular bikini top in black from a plus-sized swim shop.
 And I came home from shopping excursions frustrated that I couldn't find any shirts that fit my smaller frame but extra-extra-large chest.

-Don't even get me started on the deep red lines I would have by the time I was going to bed each night, or the back pains that would ensue, on top of the back injury I was already dealing with.
-And I can't remember the last time I lay on my stomach comfortably.
+Don't even get me started on the deep red lines I would have by the time I was going to bed each night, or the back pains that would ensue, on top of the healing back injury I was already dealing with.
+I couldn't remember the last time I lay on my stomach comfortably.

 I took the slot because really, the timing couldn't have been better.
-It was the day before my university reading week, meaning I had a full week to lie about at home recovering.
-It was scheduled the day before my 20th birthday, which was coincidentally the four-year anniversary of me breaking my spine.
-The 6-week no exercise limit would end just as university would end, meaning I could still hike and swim all summer long.
-The 6-month post-op would happen at the end of August, just as I was finishing my final semester of my undergrad, giving me three full months before I planned to leave.
-In other words, it was fate.
+It was the day before my university reading week, meaning I had a full week at home to recover.
+The surgery was scheduled the day before my 20th birthday, the four-year anniversary to the day of me breaking my spine.
+The six weeks of no exercise post-surgery would mean I could still hike and swim all summer long.
+The six-month post-op was scheduled for the end of August, just as I was finishing my final semester of my undergrad.
+It was perfect.

-The nurses came in to put the IV drip into my right hand.
-My surgeon came in to draw lines in purple marker all over my chest where the incisions would be made.
-The anesthetist came in to explain how I would feel tipsy and then go completely under and wake up feeling like no time had passed.
+Then the nurses came in to put the IV drip into my right hand, after which my surgeon came in to draw lines in purple marker all over my chest where the incisions would be made.
+The anesthetist came in to explain how I would feel once injected: tipsy and then go blackness before waking up feeling like no time had passed.

-In the operating room, along with my surgeon, was the anesthetist and two surgical assistants.
+In the operating room were my surgeon, the anesthetist and two surgical assistants.
 I was moved off the stretcher onto the operating bed and then the anesthesia process began.
 I distinctly remember him saying "so, where did you use to dance?" to which I replied "a studio in Richmond" and then I remember absolutely nothing else.
 Complete blackness.

 I fell asleep on the couch the moment I got home and spent the rest of the evening in and out of sleep.
-I tried to eat an orange and a banana, both of which ended up in the sink (sorry for that visual) and I cried a lot.
+I tried to eat an orange and a banana, both of which ended up in the sink and I cried a lot.
 For the first couple of days, I couldn't do anything independently.
-I needed help going to the bathroom, getting up and down the stairs, lying down, eating...I mean you name it.
-I also spent my 20th birthday and Valentine's Day in bed, eating cake and watching Harry Potter.
-Aside from the searing chest pain, I can't complain.
+I needed help going to the bathroom, getting up and down the stairs, lying down, eating...you name it.
+I spent my 20th birthday and Valentine's Day in bed, eating cake and watching Harry Potter.
+Aside from the searing chest pain, I couldn't complain.